18F/bpa-opm-eqip/ISSUE_TEMPLATE.md

-# Question/Comment on eQIP Prototype RFQ
+# Question/Comment on e-QIP Prototype RFQ

 ## Name and affiliation
 {please provide information about your job/role in the Agile BPA process as well as your organization}